 |Support for paid apps from the store||No||YesNote 1|

 |Support required deployments to user or device collections||Yes||Yes|

 |Support available deployments to user or device collections||Yes||Yes|

 |Provision a store app for all users on a deviceNote 2||Yes||Yes|

 Note 1: Online licensed apps version requirement

-To deploy online licensed apps to Windows 10 devices with the Configuration Manager client, they must be running Windows 10, version 1703 or later.
+To deploy online licensed apps to Windows 10 devices with the Configuration Manager client, they need to be running a supported version of Windows 10.

 Deploying online apps using the Microsoft Store for Business and Education to devices that run the Configuration Manager client